tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_templates.md

 ## Using the spreadsheets for scoring

 The spreadsheets are meant to facilitate scoring.
 It's not possible to do a lot of calculations in a Google Docs or Microsoft Word, so you'll need to copy over each score from the doc template into the right cells into a spreadsheet.
-The CSV file imports equally into Google Spreadsheets or Microsoft Excel, but the steps are a bit different.
+The CSV file imports equally into Google Sheets or Microsoft Excel, but the steps are a bit different.

 To use the spreadsheet to calculate a score: